Nanny Taxes in Minnesota

 Bloomington Earned Sick and Safe Leave Ordinance

 An earned sick and safe leave ordinance for workers in Bloomington businesses went into effect on July 1, 2023.
-Employees will accrue a minimum of one hour of sick and safe leave for every 30 hours worked up to a maximum of 48 hours in a calendar year.
+Employees will accrue at least one hour of sick and safe leave for every 30 hours worked up to a maximum of 48 hours in a calendar year.
 For employers with six or more workers, it would be paid time off.
-For employers with five or fewer workers, it would be unpaid time off.
+It would be unpaid time off for employers with five or fewer workers.

 An employee may use their accrued sick and safe time for their own mental or physical illness, injury, or health condition; to care for a family member with a mental or physical illness, injury, or health condition; and absences due to domestic abuse, sexual assault, or stalking of the employee or employee’s family member among other reasons.